munificent/game-programming-patterns/book/data-locality.markdown

     This time, though, it *is* performance critical.
 Components often interact with their siblings during update, so you will need to find components frequently.
 One solution is to make the "ID" of an entity just the index of the component in its array.

     If every entity has the same set of components, then your component arrays are completely parallel.
-The component in slot three of the AI component array will be for the same entity that the physics component in slot three of its array is associated with.
+The component in slot three of the AI component array will be for the same entity that the physics component in slot three of *its* array is associated with.

     Keep in mind, though, that this *forces* you to keep those arrays in parallel.
 That's hard if you want to start sorting or packing them by different criteria.
-For example, you may have some entities with disabled physics and others that are invisible.
+You may have some entities with disabled physics and others that are invisible.
 There's no way to sort the physics and render component arrays optimally for both cases if they have to stay in sync with each other.

 ## See Also